Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights.Autorest/docs/Az.ApplicationInsights.md

 Creates or updates an Application Insights web test definition.

 ### [New-AzApplicationInsightsWebTestGeolocationObject](New-AzApplicationInsightsWebTestGeolocationObject.md)
-Create a in-memory object for WebTestGeolocation
+Create an in-memory object for WebTestGeolocation.

 ### [New-AzApplicationInsightsWebTestHeaderFieldObject](New-AzApplicationInsightsWebTestHeaderFieldObject.md)
 Create a in-memory object for HeaderField